tecracer/cdk-templates/README.md

 Route 53 Zone with a A Record entry

+## Transitgateway

+Creates a Transitgateway with two connected VPCs

 ## vpc-bastion

 VPC with a bastion host, which is managed by SSM.